-The cost of airfare must be reimbursed to Africa New Life.
-The due date for all trip funds is 2 weeks before you depart.
+The due date for all remaining trip funds is 2 weeks before you depart.
 If the trip balance is not paid in full by the due date, Africa New Life will run your given credit card for the remainder amount.
 You will be notified via email of the expected charge.
-Furthermore, if for any reason all funds are nor received by your departure date, Africa New Life reserves the right to cancel your airline ticket.
+Furthermore, if for any reason all funds are not received by your departure date, Africa New Life reserves the right to cancel your airline ticket.